vbotka/ansible-collection-freebsd/docs/source/examples/014/example.rst

 Playbook output - cache enabled
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the ``cache`` is enabled the inventory and variables are provided by the cache immediately
+If the ``cache`` is enabled, the inventory and variables are provided by the cache immediately

 .. code-block:: console